Oregon: Politics

 Of the measures placed on the ballot since 1902, the people have passed 99 of the 288 initiatives and 25 of the 61 referendums on the ballot, though not all of them survived challenges in courts (see Pierce v.
 Society of Sisters, for an example).
 During the same period, the legislature has referred 363 measures to the people, of which 206 have passed.

 Oregon pioneered the American use of postal voting, beginning with experimentation approved by the Oregon Legislative Assembly in 1981 and culminating with a 1998 ballot measure mandating that all counties conduct elections by mail.
 It remains one of just two states, the other being Washington, where voting by mail is the only method of voting.

 In 1994, Oregon adopted the Oregon Health Plan, which made health care available to most of its citizens without private health insurance.

 Oregon is the only state that does not have a mechanism to impeach executive officeholders, including the governor.
 Removing an executive office holder would require a recall election.
 It is one of four states that requires two-thirds of members of the House and Senate be present to establish a quorum.
 It is one of a minority of states that does not have a lieutenant governor.
 The Secretary of State is the first in line of succession to replace the governor in event of a vacancy.
 This last occurred in 2015, when Gov. John Kitzhaber resigned amid allegation of influence peddling and Secretary of State Kate Brown became governor.
 Brown won a special election in 2016 to retain the position, and won a full four-year term in 2018.

 In the U.S. Electoral College, Oregon cast seven votes through the 2020 presidential election.
 Under apportionment of Congress under the 2020 U.S. census, Oregon added a sixth congressional seat.
-Under the Electoral College formula of votes equaling the number of U.S. House seats plus the two U.S. Senators, Oregon will cast eight votes in the 2024 election.
-Oregon has supported Democratic candidates in the last nine elections.
+Under the Electoral College formula of votes equaling the number of U.S. House seats plus the two U.S. Senators, Oregon cast eight votes in the 2024 election.
+Oregon has supported Democratic candidates in the last ten elections.
 Democratic incumbent Barack Obama won the state by a margin of twelve percentage points, with over 54% of the popular vote in 2012.
 In the 2016 election, Hillary Clinton won Oregon by 11 percentage points.
-In the 2020 election, Joe Biden won Oregon by 16 percentage points over his opponent, Donald Trump.
+Joe Biden won Oregon by 16 percentage points in the 2020 election, and Kamala Harris won Oregon by 14 percentage points in the 2024 election.

 In a 2020 study, Oregon was ranked as the easiest state for citizens to vote in.

 Oregon retains the death penalty, though there is currently a gubernatorial hold on executions.